ilhamfi27/zuju-test/README.md

 password: supersecretauth

 ```
-## Test Application
+## Test The Application
 To run unit test and integration test for the application, you can run these command below

 ### Using NPM
-1. Create .env file from .env.example if .env is not exists
+1. Create .env.test file from .env.example if .env.test is not exists
 ```
-cp .env.example .env
+cp .env.example .env.test
 ```
-2. Edit .env file based on your environment (ex: database, port listening, etc).
+2. Edit .env.test file based on your environment (ex: database, port listening, etc).
 These below are configurable env variables for the application
 ```
 LISTEN_HOST=0.0.0.0
 LISTEN_PORT=1321
-DSN=mysql://localhost:3306/zuju
+DSN=mysql://localhost:3306/zuju-test
 ALLOWED_CORS_DOMAIN=*

 BASIC_AUTH_USERNAME=admin
 BASIC_AUTH_PASSWORD=supersecretauth

 ```
 3. Run database test migration by using this code below.
-Please make sure that your database connection value has been added to .env file value (```DSN```).
+Please make sure that your database connection value has been added to .env.test file value (```DSN```).

 ```
 npm run test:migrate
 ```
 4. Run the test locally by using this command
 ```
-npm run test:local
+npm run test
 ```

 ## Screenshots